FCP Resources

 November 2024

-Reflect on Actions list (pp.298-299) by Stacey Park Milbern featured in the book, The Future is Disabled by Leah Lakshmi Piepzna-Samarasinha.
+Reflect on the actions list, 'Socioemotional skills to sharpen so the women & femme organizers in your life don't have to do everything' by Stacey Park Milbern featured (pp.298-299) in the book, The Future is Disabled by Leah Lakshmi Piepzna-Samarasinha.

 October 2024